Manzanita Speedway: Closure

 In 2009 the Martins sold the track to Southwest Rigging and the company is set to level the site and use it for parking and equipment storage after closing the doors on April 12, 2009.
 The final event was the Donnie Davis Memorial.
 Describing the reason for the sale, Bobby Martin said "I thought we'd get 10 years out of it before we'd have to sell it.
 But attendance is down 40 percent, and we lost ($468,465) last year ... the nail in the coffin was some environmental issues involving dust and also noise complaints from neighbors.
 We knew eventually we'd get closed down because of it."

 The American Sprint Car Series (ASCS) Regional Tours had to rearrange their schedules for the 2009 season.
 The Discount Tire Company ASCS Canyon Region had to reschedule some of their 17 events at other speedways.
 Events were split between Hollywood Hills Speedway in San Felipe Pueblo, New Mexico and USA Raceway in Tucson.
 The series had competed at the track for over 50 years.

 Races

-In the 1960's they had figure eight dirt races that were televised on the local TV channel, KPHO TV Channel 5.
+In the 1960s, they had figure eight dirt races that were televised on the local TV channel, KPHO TV Channel 5.

 The track hosted over 500 racers each year during 75 to 80 nights of racing.
 The track featured USAC/CRA sprint cars to bombers.

 The track occasionally hosted World of Outlaws events.